trsav/reactor_benchmark/README.md

     ```

 Refer to the function description in the code for more information about the `x`, `z`, `keep_files`, and `cpus` parameters.
+### Notes

+- To perform single fidelity evaluations either omit ```z``` from the POST dictionary (in which case the simulation will be performed with fidelities ```[0.75,0.75]```) or choose your own values and keep track of them!
+- Lower fidelities will be quicker to evaluate, but will probably provide simpler, more flat objective functions.
+- A property of this problem is that lower fidelities are significantly biased from higher fidelities, providing consistently higher objective values.

 ## Functions available